SamChami/Tongue-and-Cheek/homework/homework1/problems.md

 Brainstorm this application and see if you can think of ways you might change it.
 Use the MOSCOW method to prioritize your changes.
 * I must change the display of the game, going from landscape layout to a portrait mode layout in order to better fit the smartphone layout.
-* I must change the color scheme to be easier to see the letters.
+* I should change the color scheme to be easier to see the letters.
 Essentially different background color to contrast the letters and the background color.
-* I must change the button color to better illustrate the empty gaps between the words.
+* I should change the button color to better illustrate the empty gaps between the words.
+* I should add a button to allow the user to exit the playing page of the game and go to the 'Main Menu' of the game.
 * I could change the skeleton to a better illustration of the skeleton.
 * I could change the game by adding a timer to the game to make it more exciting.
 * I could change the layout of the game, by having the hangman illustration in the top center of the page, with the possible selectable letters on the lower half of the screen, as if it is the keyboard.
+* I could add a text box at the top of the app that displays the theme of the word in order to better help the player guess the word.
+* I could remove the 'New Game' button and replace it with 'New word'.
+* At the time, I won't add any animations when the player loses or wins the game.